 With eight men's teams and ten women's teams, Miami University Athletics has a proud athletic tradition.
-The RedHawks compete in the NCAA Division I Mid-American Conference, the Central Collegiate Hockey Association, and the U.S. Figure Skating Association.
+The RedHawks compete in the NCAA Division I Mid-American Conference, the National Collegiate Hockey Conference, and the U.S. Figure Skating Association.
 Miami also hosts a number of summer sports camps for ages 8–18.

 With 50 dedicated teams, Miami Club Sports boasts one of the largest programs in the country.
 While some club sports have coaches, most are completely student-driven, with clubs being self-managed through a team of student officers.
 Students experience a unique combination of community and commitment while competing for national titles and developing real-world leadership skills.